aratar-lang/aratar-spec/SYNTAX.md

 struct  # Define Record Type
-typedef # Define Type Alias (Transparent, but type safe) let     # Declare a variable if      # Conditional test else    # Other path match   # Conditional branching based on pattern matching return  # Early return out of innermost block or named block - includes break until   # Conditional Loop for     # Iterative Loops
+typedef # Define Type Alias (Transparent, but type safe) let     # Declare a variable if      # Conditional Branching / Pattern Matching return  # Early return out of innermost block or named block - includes break until   # Conditional Loop for     # Iterative Loops and     # Boolean and or      # Boolean or not     # Boolean not xor     # Boolean xor
 ```

 ## Ascii Token List